Devveloper122/KiranaClub_backend/readme.md

    docker run -p 3000:3000 kirana-club-image

-# Possible Improvementsi can make:
+# Possible Improvements can make:

 - can use Authentication and provide RBAC to user and admin.
 - Use Cloud Storage (AWS S3, Google Cloud Storage) instead of storing images locally.